Jump to content

 1962

 Mainz becomes the headquarters of Zweites Deutsches Fernsehen (ZDF).
-Founding of the Mainz-Lerchenberg district (anniversary settlement for the 2000th anniversary celebrations).
+The Mainz-Lerchenberg neighborhood is founded (a commemorative housing development for the 2,000th-anniversary celebration).

 1969